jupyter/enhancement-proposals/145-transport-encryption/transport-encryption.md

 ### Connection-file schema

-As of now the added fileds are `curve_publickey` and `curve_secretkey` but we could consider a dedicated `encryption` group before we codify that in the schema.
+As of now the added fields are `curve_publickey` and `curve_secretkey` but we could consider a dedicated `encryption` group before we codify that in the schema.

 ### Out of scope